Luigian/Php_Piscine/day05/ex05/README.md

-# Piscine_Php / day05 / ex05 : Little bit of cleaning
+# Php_Piscine / day05 / ex05 : Little bit of cleaning

 ## Description
 Create the request to remove the people manually added on ex02 (the 5 first members) in the ft_table.